Breech birth

-A breech birth is when a baby is born bottom first instead of head first, as is normal.
+A breech birth is the birth of a baby delivered buttocks- or feet-first rather than in the typical head-first orientation.
 Around 3–5% of pregnant women at term (37–40 weeks pregnant) have a breech baby.
 Due to their higher than average rate of possible complications for the baby, breech births are generally considered higher risk.
 Breech births also occur in many other mammals such as dogs and horses, see veterinary obstetrics.

 Most babies in the breech position are delivered via caesarean section because it is seen as safer than being born vaginally.
 Doctors and midwives in the developing world often lack many of the skills required to safely assist women giving birth to a breech baby vaginally.
 Also, delivering all breech babies by caesarean section in developing countries is difficult to implement as there are not always resources available to provide this service.
-OB-GYNs do not recommend home births if a breech birth is expected, even when attended by a medical professional.

 Cause

 With regard to the fetal presentation during pregnancy, three periods have been distinguished.

 During the first period, which lasts until the 24th gestational week, the incidence of a longitudinal lie increases, with equal proportions of breech or cephalic presentations from this lie.
 This period is characterized by frequent changes of presentations.
 The fetuses in breech presentation during this period have the same probability for breech and cephalic presentation at delivery.

 During the second period, lasting from the 25th to the 35th gestational week, the incidence of cephalic presentation increases, with a proportional decrease of breech presentation.
 The second period is characterized by a higher than random probability that the fetal presentation during this period will also be present at the time of delivery.
 The increase of this probability is gradual and identical for breech and cephalic presentations during this period.

 In the third period, from the 36th gestational week onward, the incidence of cephalic and breech presentations remain stable, i.e. breech presentation around 3–4% and cephalic presentation approximately 95%.
 In the general population, incidence of breech presentation at preterm corresponds to the incidence of breech presentation when birth occurs.

 A breech presentation at delivery occurs when the fetus does not turn to a cephalic presentation.
 This failure to change presentation can result from endogenous and exogenous factors.
 Endogenous factors involve fetal inability to adequately move, whereas exogenous factors refer to insufficient intrauterine space available for fetal movements.

 The incidence of breech presentation is affected by both maternal and fetal diseases and medical conditions.
 When these factors are present, the probability of breech presentation is between 4% and 50%.